Due to recent incidents of terrorist attacks in Europe, many holidaymakers are concerned about the heightened risk of travelling in Europe.

 If you have been a victim of crime you must make a report (“denuncia”), to the police.
 You will need to produce a copy of the “denuncia” if you make a claim against your insurance company for any items which have been stolen.

 Policia Local.
-The local town force who deal with relatively minor issues such as traffic control and protecting of property.
+The local town force who deal with relatively minor issues such as traffic control and protection of property.

 Cuerpo Nacional de Policia.
 Deal with slightly more serious crimes than the Policia Local.
 They are usually the point of contact for robbery, street crime etc in urban areas.

 Guardia Civil.
-The Civil Guard have the greatest powers and are responsible for general policing in rural areas.
+The Civil Guard has the greatest powers and is responsible for general policing in rural areas.
 They deal with serious issues such as anti-terrorism, weapon control, drug smuggling etc.